RonnySchneider/SCR_Macros_Public/README.md

 Trimble occasionally changes the namespace of some assemblies in a new release of TBC.
 This is unfortunately not documented anywhere.
 As developer you'll find out when the import fails in a new version.
 In that case the imports file needs to be updated, and that's the reason for all those try/except calls in it.

-# Developing Macros for TBC
+# Developing your own Macros for TBC
 You'll need a free TrimbleID to access the following pages.

 See the getting started guide here